 Marketing automation campaigns can run the gamut in terms of functionality and effectiveness.
 Let’s explore what it looks like when a marketing automation approach is ineffective, and which approaches produce the highest ROI for your marketing automation efforts.

 Traditional marketing automation: a limited approach.
-Traditional marketing automation often refers to triggering emails based on time delays or actions likes clicks on links and email opens.
-But is an email click enough data to execute an effective lead nurturing strategy that appeals to their needs as a consumer?
+Traditional marketing automation often refers to triggering emails based on time delays or actions like email opens and email clicks.
+But is an email click alone enough data to execute an effective lead nurturing strategy that appeals to their needs as a consumer?

-These types of drip email and branching logic tactics fail to supply the marketer with any context about who her leads are, where they are in her funnel, or what they’re interested in.
-This gives little foundation to automated campaigns based upon , and ultimately results in a poor user experience for those prospects.
+Limiting your marketing automation in this way fails to supply the marketer with any context about who her leads are, where they are in her funnel, or what they’re interested in.
+This gives little foundation to automated campaigns based upon solely email actions, and ultimately results in a poor user experience for those prospects.

 Inbound marketing automation: centered around the prospect.
 Inbound marketing automation uses all the information we know about a person to understand what their wants and needs are, and delivers them the information they need to make a purchase, exactly when they need that information, in the place they’re looking for it.